Richard A. Forsten

 Finally, Richard has experience in the legislative and political process.
 He was one of the principal draftsmen of Delaware's Video Lottery Act and the Voluntary School Assessment Act, and has drafted numerous other pieces of legislation at the state, county and municipal levels.

-Active in his community and a believer in public service, Richard serves as President of the Delaware State Bar Association and President of the Appoquinimink School District School Board.
-He also serves on the Board of Goodwill of Delaware and Delaware County and is a past board member of the Ronald McDonald House of Delaware.
-In 2015, Richard was recently appointed to the Advisory Council of the Fort DuPont Redevelopment and Preservation Corporation, a council designed to assist in the redevelopment of the state-owned Fort DuPont site adjacent to Delaware City, Delaware.
+Active in his community and a believer in public service, Richard is the President of the Appoquinimink School District School Board, and a past President of the Delaware State Bar Association, where he still serves on the Executive Committee.
+He also serves as Counsel to the Board of Directors for Goodwill of Delaware and Delaware County and is a past board member of the Ronald McDonald House of Delaware.
+In 2015, Richard was appointed to the Advisory Council of the Fort DuPont Redevelopment and Preservation Corporation, a council designed to assist in the redevelopment of the state-owned Fort DuPont site adjacent to Delaware City, Delaware.
 He has also served for over ten years on the Board of Directors of the Homebuilders Association of Delaware.
 He was appointed receiver for a disbarred lawyer's legal practice by the Delaware Court of Chancery and was recognized for exemplary pro bono public service by the Delaware Supreme Court for his work on the matter.
-He has served as general counsel to the Delaware Republican Party for many years.
-He was one of the principal authors of the "Delaware Plan," a plan for revising the presidential primary system and endorsed by the Brock Commission and the Rules Committee of the National Republican Party.
+He has served as general counsel to the Delaware Republican Party for many years, and was one of the principal authors of the "Delaware Plan," a plan for revising the presidential primary system, which was endorsed by the Brock Commission and the Rules Committee of the National Republican Party.

 Richard is frequently tapped to write and speak on land use and other topics and reviews books every month for In Re:, the Delaware State Bar Association monthly magazine.